Xunnamius/black-flag/README.md

-1. The **effector** (`instances.effector`) yargs instance is responsible for second-pass arguments parsing and validation (and generating specific stderr help text), executing each command's actual [`handler`][7] function, and ensuring the final parse result bubbles up to the router instance.
+1. The **effector** (`instances.effector`) yargs instance is responsible for second-pass arguments parsing and validation (and generating specific stderr help text), executing each command's actual [`handler`][7] function, and ensuring the final parse result bubbles up to the router program.

 2. The **helper** (`instances.helper`) yargs instance is responsible for generating generic stdout help text as well as first-pass arguments parsing